mullermnm/A2sv/README.md

 # Using Redis locally
 redis-server

-# Or using Docker
+# Or using Docker (if not using docker-compose)
-docker run -d -p 6379:6379 --name redis redis:latest
+docker run -d -p 6379:6379 --name redis redis:alpine
 ```

-### Step 5: Run the application
+### Step 6: Run the application

 #### Option A: Local Development